 Bottom line: unless this real estate agent is a pro at taking real estate photos himself, don’t even entertain the option!
 Get a professional photographer to showcase your home.

 Question #9: Which advertising tools will you be using to market our home?

 Marketing should be happening all over.
 Your property needs to get exposed to as many potential home buyers as possible!

 As a quick reminder, 90% of the home buyers start their home search online!

 Why would an agent not want to be in front of that audience?!

 The internet is where all the researching and reading up happens, months before the home buyer even contacts the agent!

-Through the agent’s online activities across many social network platforms, his personal website, and an active blogging calendar, chances are very good that the home buyers will keep running into that agent’s content and your home too!
+Through the real estate agent’s online activities across many social network platforms, his personal website, and an active blogging calendar, chances are very good that the home buyers will keep running into that agent’s content and your home too!

 Question #10: Do you provide any additional services?

-Any experienced agent will immediately suggest helping out with the presentation of your home: from the cleaning & decluttering, to some of the needed repairs to the house, to getting that garden up-to-date, with extra attention pruning the shrubs & trimming the lawn!
+Any experienced real estate agent will immediately suggest helping out with the presentation of your home: from the cleaning & decluttering, to some of the needed repairs to the house, to getting that garden up-to-date, with extra attention pruning the shrubs & trimming the lawn!